Nunkiii/sadira/README.md

 For performance and bandwidth usage reasons, data often need to be exchanged in binary form.
 ArrayBuffer support in web browser opened the way to custom binary handling of data. *Sadira* uses the BSON format to encode the data of JavaScript objects transfered within dialogs in a binary efficient way.

-Large binary messages need to be serialized in packets, sometimes asynchronously, to avoid congestionning, which is also a feature of the sadira dialogs.
+Large binary messages need to be serialized in packets, sometimes asynchronously (in case of UDP), to avoid congestionning, which is also a feature of the sadira dialogs.

 ###Grammar and Vocabulary: *Templates*